 Polenta has been around since Roman times and for good reason.
 It is easy to make, versatile and customizable.
 No special equipment is needed beyond a pan and a whisk and it’s relatively cheap too.

 Polenta can be made into a creamy side like mashed potatoes, kissed with butter and parmesan.
 Serve with Saltimbocca Alla Romana, a perfect pairing.
-It can also be poured into a baking dish and cooled in the refrigerator where it will set into a solid but soft block of polenta, waiting to be parceled out into medium sized squares, begging to be shallow fried in a pan, as in this recipe for Fried Polenta with Mushrooms.
+It can also be poured into a baking dish and cooled in the refrigerator where it will set into a solid but soft block of polenta, waiting to be parceled out into medium sized squares, begging to be shallow fried in a pan.

 Your imagination will dictate how the polenta will transform.
 With just a little guidance from the recipe below, this easy and basic polenta recipe will be the newest weapon in your culinary arsenal, waiting to do battle with the most finicky eaters at your dining room table.